dfsp-spirit/reproducible_science/git_intro/git_intro.md

 For data that can be stored on external servers, there are hosting platforms like [github](https://github.com/), [gitlab](https://gitlab.com/) or [bitbucket](https://bitbucket.org/) which provide git hosting combined with a convenient web interface to browse and download files and revisions.
 These platforms often include other tools as well, e.g., project management and bug tracking software, or a wiki.

 Most platforms offer repos for free if you are working alone or in a small team.
-The only service I know of that offers *private* repos for free is [bitbucket](https://bitbucket.org/), but I recommend to check for yourself.
+The only services I know of that offer *private* repos for free are [bitbucket](https://bitbucket.org/) and [github](https://github.com/), but I recommend to check for yourself.

 ### Using a remote server